ClouDesire/docusaurus/docs/onboarding.md

 ### Plans

-* plans show one or more available _product versions_ (e.g. silver, gold,
-  platinum, etc.): each version (or "plan") can have a specific **recurrent license** and/or a one-off **setup price** or can be offered for free.
+* plans show one or more available _product versions_ (for example silver, gold, platinum, etc.): each version (or "plan") can have a specific **recurrent license** and/or a one-off **setup price** or can be offered for free.
 There are so many options that we wrote a section entirely dedicated to plans and